-(c) The pro se prisoner requesting a pre-trial conference shall complete and attach his or her completed portion of the Pro Se Prisoner-Plaintiffs Portion of the Pre-Trial Order, Appendix 60.4 hereto, to his or her request for a pre-trial conference, and certify that he or she has provided opposing counsel with a copy of the completed Pre-Trial Order and the specific address to which this copy was sent.
+(c) The self-represented prisoner requesting a pre-trial conference shall complete and attach his or her completed portion of the Self-Represented Prisoner-Plaintiff's Portion of the Pre-Trial Order, Appendix 60.4 hereto, to his or her request for a pre-trial conference, and certify that he or she has provided opposing counsel with a copy of the completed Pre-Trial Order and the specific address to which this copy was sent.

-3. Jury Trial Requests:
+3. Jury Trial Requests

-Any request for a jury trial and bond shall be made in accordance with the requirements of the Louisiana Code of Civil Procedure and Rule 12 of the Louisiana Rules for District Courts.
+Any request for a jury trial and bond shall be made in accordance with the requirements of the Louisiana Code of Civil Procedure and Rule 12 of the Louisiana District Court Rules.
 Adopted April 1, 2002, effective April 1, 2002.
-Amended November 3, 2004, effective January 1, 2005; amended

-Adopted April 1, 2002, effective April 1, 2002.
 Amended November 3, 2004, effective January 1, 2005; amended November 3, 2008, effective January 1, 2009.
-Renumbered Rule 60.4 and amended April 20, 2010, effective June 1, 2010; amended November 18, 2010, effective January 1, 2011.
+Renumbered Rule 60.4 and amended April 20, 2010, effective June 1, 2010; amended November 18, 2010, effective January 1, 2011; amended November 21, 2011, effective January 1, 2012.